Skip to main content

 Locate the Backup

 On the Backups tab, find the backup you want to restore from.
-Each backup shows when it was created and its status.
+Each backup shows when it was created and its current status.

 2